-1 [φυλή μία: " one tribe".
-From this, amongst other passages, it appears that the Athenians observed the custom, common amongst other nations, of retaining the distinction of tribes in the arrangement of their army.
-The same appears of the Messenians, in iii.
-90: of the Spartans, in v.
-15: and of the Syracusans, vi.
-100. So at the battle of Marathon, the Athenians were arthe accesses to it with a pallisado: and if they would come with their whole army to hinder them, then must they also be forced to let their own The Syracusians Work stand still.
-Therefore they came out; and beginning at their own city, drew a cross-wall beneath the circular fortifications of the Athenians: and set wooden turrets upon it, made of the olive trees which they felled in the ground belonging to the temple.
-The Athenian navy was not yet come about into the great haven from Thapsus, but the Syracusians were masters of the places near the sea; and the Athenians brought their provision to the army from Thapsus by land.
+doing it, they might send part of the army to defend it, and pre-occupate the accesses to it with a pallisado: and if they would come with their whole army to hinder them, then must they also be forced to let their own work stand still.
+Therefore they came out; and beginning at their own city, drew a cross-wall beneath the circular fortifications of the Athenians; and set wooden turrets upon it, made of the olive trees which they felled in the ground belonging to the temple.
+The Athenian navy was not yet come about into the great haven from Thapsus, but the Syracusians were 1 masters of the places near the sea; and the Athenians brought their provision to the army from Thapsus by land.